 Orbit was the third most common topography (8,9%).
 The most common subtype was benign epithelial lesions, accounting for 30,43% of cases.
 There was a small number of cases, restraining comparison to other surveys.
-Malignant lesion was the most common subtype in Spraul’s (46,4%) as in other studies [1;17].
+Malignant lesion was the most common subtype in Spraul’s (46,4%) as in other studies [1;15].
 Many surveys confine their studies to tumours of orbit.
-Orbital tumour malignancy ranged from 36 to 63% [18-20].
-Surveys concerning all space-occupying lesions reported 45% of malignant tumours in adults [21], and 22% to 57% malignant tumours in children [21,22].
-In this study study, only 5 cases were paediatric cases – all epithelial cysts.
-These results are similar to some literature [23] concerning Mediterranean countries.
+Orbital tumour malignancy ranged from 36 to 63% [16-18].
+Surveys concerning all space-occupying lesions reported 45% of malignant tumours in adults [19], and 22% to 57% malignant tumours in children [19,20].
+In this study, only 5 cases were paediatric cases – all epithelial cysts.
+These results are similar to some literature [21] concerning Mediterranean countries.

 The number of enucleation specimens was reduced: only 13.
 Melanoma was the most common diagnosis.
-This survey is too short to be significantly compared with other studies, some of those with thousands of patients or with different target population [24-49].
+This survey is too short to be significantly compared with other studies, some of those with thousands of patients or with different target population [22-37].
 In the same way, our experience regarding cornea, lacrimal gland and caruncula is almost insignificant.
 It was only collected 5 specimens from cornea, all collected after trauma events.
 The Department of Ophthalmology has no of authorization for cornea transplantation.
-At Spraul’s study, cornea was the most common specimen, and its most frequent diagnoses were keratitis and bullous keratoplasty [1].
+At Spraul’s study, cornea was the most common specimen, and its most frequent diagnoses were keratitis and bullous keratopathy [1].
 It was not possible to find studies similar to Spraul’s.
-Some publications describe only indications for penetrating keratoplasty [50-54] but, we didn’t found evidence of histological diagnosis (instead of clinical diagnosis) and percentages were different, with a higher prevalence of dystrophies.
+Some publications describe only indications for penetrating keratoplasty [38-42] but, we didn’t found evidence of histological diagnosis (instead of clinical diagnosis) and percentages were different, with a higher prevalence of dystrophies.
 Lacrimal gland counted for 1,2% cases of this study, similar to those 1,4% from Spraul’s [1].
 Again, it is too short for comparison with any reliable series.
-According to literature, inflammatory specimens tend to be the most common (25,0% - 64,0%), followed by tumours (12,3% - 37,5%), lymphoid tumours (9,2% - 27,1%) and miscellaneous lesions (6,0% - 21,5%) [1; 55-58]; the exception was Von Holstein’s study, in which malignant tumours were the most frequent [59].
-Polito et al. identified in his study that adenoid cystic carcinoma was the most common malignant tumour [57].
+According to literature, inflammatory specimens tend to be the most common (25,0% - 64,0%), followed by tumours (12,3% - 37,5%), lymphoid tumours (9,2% - 27,1%) and miscellaneous lesions (6,0% - 21,5%) [1; 43-45]; the exception was Von Holstein’s study, in which malignant tumours were the most frequent [46].
+Polito et al. identified in his study that adenoid cystic carcinoma was the most common malignant tumour [44].
 Lastly, we had 0,8% cases of caruncula.
 At Spraul’s, caruncula corresponded to 1,0% of specimens [1].
-In 2009, Levy et al. published a review with his survey, comparing it to other similar seven studies; nevus ranged from 16,8% to 59,5%; cysts from 5,1% to 34,6%; and papilloma from 4,7% to 31,6% [60].
+In 2009, Levy et al. published a review with his survey, comparing it to other similar seven studies; nevus ranged from 16,8% to 59,5%; cysts from 5,1% to 34,6%; and papilloma from 4,7% to 31,6% [47].